 b. must:

-be believed by the Indemnified Party to be true
+be believed by the Indemnified Party to be true;

-be in writing
+be in writing;

-contain sufficient detail to verify facts; if verifiable facts are asserted
+contain sufficient detail to verify facts; if verifiable facts are asserted;

-supply supporting evidence if available/applicable
+supply supporting evidence if available/applicable;

-include references to applicable by-laws and/or procedures if the assertion is that a specific by-law or procedure has been breached
+include references to applicable by-laws and/or procedures if the assertion is that a specific by-law or procedure has been breached;

-be respectful and professional in tone
+be respectful and professional in tone;

 2. SO/AC’s shall have procedures for consideration of board removal notices to include:

-reasonable time frames for investigation by SO/AC counsels or the equivalent if the SO/AC deems that an investigation is required
+reasonable time frames for investigation by SO/AC councils or the equivalent decisionmaking structure if the SO/AC deems that an investigation is required;

-period of review by the entire membership of the SO/AC
+period of review by the entire membership of the SO/AC provided the SO/AC organizational structure customarily provides review for individual members; otherwise, period of review by those empowered to represent the SO/AC in decisions of this nature;

-consistent and transparent voting method for accepting or rejecting a petition
+consistent and transparent voting method for accepting or rejecting a petition; such voting maybe be by the entire membership or those empowered to represent the SO/AC in decisions of this nature; and

-documentation of the community process and how decisions are reached
+documentation of the community process and how decisions are reached.

 Stand-alone Recommendations